MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 #### add_FrameNavigationCompleted

-Add an event handler for the FrameNavigationCompleted event.
+Add an event handler for the `FrameNavigationCompleted` event.

 > public HRESULT [add_FrameNavigationCompleted](#add_framenavigationcompleted)([ICoreWebView2NavigationCompletedEventHandler](icorewebview2navigationcompletedeventhandler.md) * eventHandler, EventRegistrationToken * token)

-FrameNavigationCompleted fires when a child frame has completely loaded (body.onload has fired) or loading stopped with error.
+`FrameNavigationCompleted` triggers when a child frame has completely loaded (`body.onload` has triggered) or loading stopped with error.

 ```cpp
     // Register a handler for the FrameNavigationCompleted event.